Micro-Certificate in Climate, Health and Cities

 This asynchronous online course allows you to learn at your own pace, on your own schedule from anywhere in the world.

-Gain a good basic understanding of climate change and its relationship with construction and human health.
+You will gain a good basic understanding of climate change and its relationship with construction and human health.

 The ongoing climate change is affecting all life around us.
 During this course, you will learn the basics of climate change and gain an understanding of its relationship with the built environment and health.